 For estimated tax information specific to farmers and fisherman, see the Farmers and Fisherman section below.
 General information regarding estimated taxes can be found under When to Pay Estimated Tax.

-If at least two-thirds of your gross income for 2016 or 2017 is from farming or fishing, you have only one payment due date for your 2017 estimated tax, January 16, 2018.
-The due dates for the first three payment periods, discussed under When to Pay Estimated Tax do not apply to you.
-If you file your 2017 Form 1040 by March 1, 2018, and pay all the tax you owe at that time, you do not need to make an estimated tax payment.
+If at least two-thirds of your gross income for 2018 or 2019 is from farming or fishing, you have only one payment due date for your 2019 estimated tax, January 15, 2020.
+The due dates for the first three payment periods, discussed under When To Pay Estimated Tax don’t apply to you.
+If you file your 2019 Form 1040 by March 2, 2020, and pay all the tax you owe at that time, you don’t need to make an estimated tax payment.

 Fiscal year farmers and fisherman.
 If you are a farmer or fisherman, but your tax year does not start on January 1, you can either:

 If a payment is mailed, the date of the U.S. postmark is considered the date of payment.
-The payment periods and due dates for estimated tax payments are shown below.
+The general payment periods and due dates for estimated tax payments are shown next.
+For exceptions to the dates listed, see Saturday, Sunday, holiday rule.

 *If your tax year does not begin on Jan.
 1, see the information under Fiscal year taxpayers.